husarion/static_docs_deprecated/src/core2/tutorials/howtostart/video-streaimg-from-a-camera.md

 order: 2
 ---

+# Video streaming from a camera #

-# How to add a camera to your robot #
+Husarion Cloud supports streaming a video from a camera attached to your robot to the Web User Interface.

 ## Setting up the hardware ##
 ### CORE2 + smartphone/tablet ###
 Your robot with CORE2 can use a camera that is built into a smartphone or a tablet.
 The video from camera can be viewed in the robot's user interface.
 Currently this feature is available only for Android devices.